 The choice of underlay is another important factor, as it not only protects the floor but provides thermal and sound insulation.
 Always use the type recommended by the manufacturer.

 Generally, engineered wood flooring is supplied pre-treated and finished, so there is no need for sanding, oiling or varnishing, and you can walk on it straight away.

-Once laid, it should be treated as solid wood flooring and swept regularly or vacuumed using a brush setting.
+Once laid, it should be treated as you would hardwood floors.
+Ensure you are cleaning wooden floors by sweeping regularly or vacuuming using a brush setting.
 Mop up any spills immediately.
-Clean engineered wood flooring with a damp mop but don’t saturate the surface or allow it to become too wet, as this can cause damage.
+Ensure that even the best mop is not saturated so you don't allow the surface to become too wet, as this can cause damage.